 CloudCheckr can automate the detection of each of the cloud cost management issues listed below, while also informing you of their value and corresponding savings.

-Here are three additional AWS cost management challenges, explanations of why they are important, and recommendations on how to mitigate the issues.
+Here are three additional cloud cost management traps in AWS, explanations of why they are important, and recommendations on how to mitigate the issues.

 Reserved instances offer a greatly reduced hourly rate often in exchange for a one-time, up-front fee as well as a one or three year commitment.
 Once a reserved instance is purchased, a user must launch an On-Demand EC2 instance that matches all of the criteria of the Reserved purchase to be billed at the reduced price.
 This criteria can include the region of the instance, as well as the instance type, size, and operating system.

 If you do not properly match all of the criteria, your instance will not use the lower Reserved Instance pricing.
 It is very difficult to detect this type of mistake in the AWS Management Console, and can go unnoticed.

 CloudCheckr’s Best Practice Check locates any On-Demand instances that could take advantage of any unused Reserved Instances and highlights those instances.
 If the unmatched criteria is the Availability Zone, AWS allows you to change the Availability Zone of the reserved instance.
 In CloudCheckr, you can check all On-Demand instances to see if any may have been intended to utilize Reserved Instance pricing.

 2. EC2 On-Demand Instances Not Using Reserved Instance (RI) Pricing

 RIs offer a greatly reduced hourly rate in exchange for an up-front commitment.
 Once an RI is purchased, a user must launch an On-Demand EC2 instance that matches all of the criteria of the RI purchase to be billed at the reduced price.
 This criteria includes the region of the instance, platform, type, and AZ.